BGI-Qingdao/SLR-superscaffolder/README.md

 This command will store files in three categories : output , logs and tmps .

-Your can remove the logs and tmps folder to free disk.
+Your can remove the logs and tmps folders to free disk.

 ### <a name=results>Output Results</a>